 Since the outbreak of COVID-19, Dr. Patel and her team of women scientists have labored trying to develop a vaccine as quickly and effectively as possible.
 Her lab uses state-of-the-art Recombinant Nanoparticle Technology to make vaccines, using insect cells as protein to make machinery.

-Novavax’s President of Research and Development, Dr. Gregory Mark Glenn said that work on the vaccine began on January 10th and hopes to finalize the testing and production of the vaccine in the next 18 months.
+Novavax’s President of Research and Development, Dr. Gregory Mark Glenn, said that work on the vaccine began on January 10th and that they hope to finalize the testing and production of the vaccine in the next 18 months.

 “We learn from each other, and science is learning from experiences.”

 Dr. Patel and her team have already developed three possible vaccines.
 Currently, the vaccine is in the second phase of development, testing on animal subjects.
 If all goes according to plan, the vaccine should be ready for human testing in the next three months.

 Dr. Patel and her COVID-19 vaccine team are aware of how they’re inspiring young girls interested in science.
 A study from the Unesco Institute for Statistics has indicated that less than thirty percent of the world’s researchers are women.
 Despite the increasing demand for gender equality in employment, women’s role in science and policymaking is limited.
 However, should Dr. Patel’s team successfully develop the first COVID-19 vaccine, more women might be encouraged to enter the field of science themselves.

 Dr. Patel’s message to women and girls everywhere is, “Science is fun, challenging, and rewarding.
 Remember, you are contributing towards better medicine which can make a difference in people’s lives…pursue your dreams!”